IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - technology-specific mechanisms (in the case of inter-domain SR-TE, the binding SID) are used for the inter-domain TE path stitching;

-- each packet domain in {{fig-vpn-topo}} uses technology-specific local protection mechanisms (such as Fast Reroute (FRR) in case of MPLS-TE or Topology Independent Loop-free Alternate Fast Reroute (TI-LFA) in case of SR-TE), with the awareness of multi-layer TE path properties (e.g., SRLG).
+- each packet domain in {{fig-vpn-topo}} uses technology-specific local protection mechanisms (such as Fast Reroute (FRR) in case of MPLS-TE or Topology Independent Loop-free Alternate Fast Reroute (TI-LFA) in case of SR-TE), with the awareness of multi-technology TE path properties (e.g., SRLG).

 In the case of inter-domain TE-paths, it is also assumed that each packet domain in {{fig-vpn-topo}} and {{fig-vpn-path}} implements the same TE